RedPRL/cooltt/explanation.md

 ```

 The case for successor requires slightly more work.
 The subterm `t`
-and `Syn.Suc t` needs to be evaluated.
+of `Syn.Suc t` needs to be evaluated.
 This is done just by recursing
 with `eval`.
 There's no need to worry about adjusting the environment
 since no binding takes place.